 As readers of this blog know, I particularly enjoy photographing people.
 So one might reasonably ask why I would want to go to Mongolia, the least densely populated country in the world, and in particular Western Mongolia, the most remote region of the country.
-Well, I like photographing people who have interesting lives and strong ties to their culture.
+I like photographing people with interesting lives and strong ties to their culture.
 Western Mongolia is home to the Kazakhs, a semi-nomadic people who have maintained a strong connection to the tradition of migration and eagle hunting they have practiced for generations.
 So last summer, off I was to remote Western Mongolia.

-Though the Kazakhs are the second largest ethnic group in Mongolia, there are about 100,000 of them representing less than 5% of the population.
+Though the Kazakhs are the second largest ethnic group in Mongolia, there are about 100,000 of them, representing less than 5% of the population.
 And getting to these Kazakhs is a challenge on its own.
-After flying to Ulgii, the largest town in Western Mongolia, one basically drives forever on non-existent roads in an old Russian vehicle which seems to be able to go anywhere over any terrain.
+After flying to Ulgii, the largest town in Western Mongolia, one drives forever on non-existent roads in an old Russian vehicle which seems to be able to go anywhere over any terrain.
 Describing the rides as bumpy does not begin to capture the experience.
-The landscape is magnificent in an eerie way; miles and miles of arid plains surrounded by the Altai mountain range broken up by tiny bits of greenery when we approach a beautiful glacial river.
+The landscape is magnificent in an eerie way; miles and miles of arid plains surrounded by the Altai mountain range are broken up by tiny bits of greenery when we approach a beautiful glacial river.

 Kazakhs migrate with their flocks to look for pasturage as the seasons change.
-We visited with three extended families that were already settled in their summer homes, all very isolated with at least a day of driving between them.
+We visited with three extended families already settled in their summer homes, all very isolated with at least a day of driving between them.
 As I am experiencing the bone-shaking rides in our vehicle, I can only imagine the hardship of walking 100-150 km (depending on the detours the animals take) thru these terrains every season.

 To my Kazakh friends,